'Magnifico' Spain and Portugal Tour

 Welcome to the home of Carmen, Don Juan and Figaro.
 This morning we are joined by a local guide who will take us through the enormous cathedral and bring to life this wonderful capital of Andalusia.
 Your afternoon is at leisure.
 The Santa Cruz quarter is famous for its narrow streets, flowered balconies and hidden patios.
 Nearby are the Giralda Tower and the royal palace, the Alcazars of Seville.
 This evening we have included a special evening out to enjoy dinner and a traditional Flamenco show.

 After a city tour with a local guide, we cross the River Douro to Cais de Gaia.
 The city’s stunning skyline is enhanced by the picturesque boats and the soaring Dom Luis Bridge.
-Here we visit one of the port wine warehouses to sample this famous brew and enjoy tapas lunch with a view over Porto.
+Here we visit one of the port wine warehouses to sample this famous brew and enjoy tapas lunch.

 The rest of the day is completely free.
 Visit the Avenida dos Aliados – a sloping boulevard lined with grand buildings, and the medieval streets and dark alleyways of the Ribeira which meander down to the riverfront square (“Praça da Ribeira”), the most picturesque spot in the city.
 Here you will find traditional boats moored by the quayside, overlooked by colourful trader’s houses.